Localization and free energy asymptotics in disordered statistical mechanics and random growth models: Planar random growth models: definitions, background, and results

 For the general model considered here, the situation is much the same as for FPP.
 In the way of upper bounds, Alexander and Zygouras \cite{alexander-zygouras13} prove exponential concentration of $\log Z_n(\beta) - \E \log Z_n(\beta)$ on the scale of $\sqrt{n/\log n}$, in analogy with works mentioned earlier \cite{benjamini-kalai-schramm03,benaim-rossignol08,damron-hanson-sosoe15,damron-hanson-sosoe14,chatterjee08,graham12}.
 Their results hold in general dimensions and for a wide range of distributions.
 As for lower bounds, Piza \cite{piza97} proves $\Var[\log Z_n(\beta)] \geq C\log n$ for non-positive weights with finite variance, as well as weaker versions of the shape theorem results from \cite{newman-piza95}.

 Although Theorem \ref{dp_thm} does not even prove a positive fluctuation exponent, simply knowing that free energy fluctuations diverge may be significant in understanding the phenomenon of polymer localization.
 One way of defining this phenomenon is to say the polymer measure is \textit{localized} if its endpoint distribution has atoms: \eeq{ \limsup_{n\to\infty} \max_{\|v\|_1=n} \mu_n^\beta(\gamma_n = v) > 0 \quad \mathrm{a.s.} } It is known \cite[Proposition 2.4]{comets-shiga-yoshida03} that \eqref{localization} occurs for any $\beta > 0$ in $1+1$ and $1+2$ dimensions, and for sufficiently large $\beta$ in higher dimensions, depending on the law of the $X_v$'s.
-What is unclear, however, is whether the atoms or ``favorite endpoints" are typically close to one another or diverging apart.
+What is unclear, however, is whether the atoms or ``favorite endpoints" are typically close to one another or far apart.
 From the solvable case \cite{seppalainen12}, there is evidence suggesting the former is true at least in $1+1$ dimensions \cite{comets-nguyen16}.
-But the latter is true for polymers on trees \cite{barral-rhodes-vargas12}, a behavior that is difficult to rule out in high dimensions.
-It is interesting, then, that for both polymers on trees and for high-temperature lattice polymers in dimensions $1+3$ and higher, the fluctuations of $\log Z_n(\beta)$ are order $1$.
+In general dimensions, the same was shown along random subsequences in Chapter~\ref{endpoint}.
+These subsequences also exist for polymers on trees, but in that setting, the favorite sites more frequently appear far apart \cite{barral-rhodes-vargas12}; this behavior is thus difficult to rule out in high-dimensional lattices.
+It is interesting, then, that for both polymers on trees and for high-temperature lattice polymers in dimensions $1+3$ and higher, the fluctuations of $\log Z_n^\beta$ are order $1$.
 On the lattice, this fact is easy to deduce from a martingale argument; see \cite[Chapter 5]{comets17}.
 For the tree case, see \cite[Section 5]{derrida-spohn88}.